kubetrain-io/website/content/the_plan.md

 KubeTrain wants to provide a sustainable and fun initiative for travelling to KubeCon by train.
-With our initiative we would like to encourage KubeCon's participants to consider evironmentally-friendly alternatives to plane travel.
+With our initiative we would like to encourage KubeCon's participants to consider environmentally-friendly alternatives to plane travel.

 There are two challenges that make people prefer planes over train as main